Code-Institute-Submissions/milestoneoneproject/README.md

     **see document for diagram:*
 [Structure Plane](./user-design-experience/Structure_Plane/Structure_Plane.pdf)

-**Note that the  final product there was some changes as the customer was not thet focused on teh privacy statement as it s still working on that also they did not need to to see the need for a pop up on each page.
-Als they did not want different color per page as it is not seemed fit for a prefesional company (and was looking more for background pictures to fit IOT and AI (arifical networks).They also wanted an ectra selection on the form as they need to know which field of technology the cusomer was intrested in.
+**Note that  on the final product there was some changes as the customer was not thet focused on the privacy statement as it s still working on that.
+Also they did not need to  see the  a pop up on each page.
+Als they did not want different color per page as it is not seemed fit for a prefesional company (and was looking more for background pictures to fit IOT and AI (arifical networks).They also wanted an creteria selection on the form as they need to know which field of technology the cusomer was intrested in.
 They wanted the sosial media logo as they are going to us it in the future*

 ### Skeleton Plane